Sharpsburg in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1986 by Originally H.J.
 Heinz.

 Location.
 40° 29.678′ N, 79° 55.937′ W. Marker is in Sharpsburg, Pennsylvania, in Allegheny County.
-Marker is at the intersection of Main Street and North Canal Street, on the right when traveling west on Main Street.
+It is at the intersection of Main Street and North Canal Street, on the right when traveling west on Main Street.
 Located in the H.J.
 Heinz Memorial Plaza.
 Touch for map.
 Marker is in this post office area: Pittsburgh PA 15215, United States of America.
 Touch for directions.

 Also see . . .
 Guyasuta.
 Wikipedia article about Guyasuta (Submitted on April 6, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

-Photographed By Mike Wintermantel, April 6, 2014
+Photographed by Mike Wintermantel, April 6, 2014

 2. Guyasuta Statue